patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-30-why_lean_software_dev_is_wrong.md

 ## Why should you care?

-The point of this whole blogpost is that your mental model for "what making software is" is extremely important when trying to figure out how to "manage" it.
-If you think it is manufacturing you will try to *Make It Right The First Time*, *Eliminate Waste*, etc. When you realize that it is a process of discovery, of trying to find out What Is Right, you will behave completely differently.
+The point of this whole blogpost is that your mental model for *"What Making Software Is"* is extremely important when trying to figure out how to "manage" it.
+If you think it is manufacturing you will try to *Make It Right The First Time*, *Eliminate Waste*, etc. When you realize that it is a process of discovery, of trying to find out *What Is Right*, you will behave completely differently.
 You might want to get something into users hands as fast as possible (*Minimal Viable/Valuable Product*), or run parallel experiments in production with different versions (*A/B testing*), study users using the product (*UX testing*) etc. The goal isn't to *Produce*, the goal is to find out *What We Should Build*.

 Of all the worst things that happened in software dev because of *Lean Software Development*, the biggest is probably the idea of *"Waste"*.
-Firstly, because a metaphor is a terrible basis for a clear meaning for a word, what *"Waste"* *is* is completely subjective, and very much dependent on what you think Software Development Is.
-And that brings us to the second problem, it is used as a reason to undermine and sabotage Anything I Don't Like.
+Firstly, because a metaphor is a terrible basis for a clear meaning for a word, what *"Waste"* *is* is completely subjective, and very much dependent on what you think Software Development *is*.
+And that brings us to the second problem, it is used as a reason to undermine and sabotage *Anything I Don't Like*.

-But thirdly, and in my not so humble opinion, most importantly: So much of what is essential for Making Great Products, will look like *"Waste"*, when viewed through a manufacturing lens.
+But thirdly, and in my not so humble opinion, most importantly: So much of what is essential for *Making Great Products*, will look like *"Waste"*, when viewed through a manufacturing lens.

 So finally, back to Robert Smallshire: "I wish we could get away from trying to describe and understand software intensive systems and development processes through analogy with factories/gardens/farms/sports/whatever and deal with software on its own terms".